mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <div class="notice-info" markdown="1">
 #### Finger Settings: Blend, Draw, Nothing
 You also have the option to toggle whether your finger **Blends**, **Draws**, or does **Nothing** when Pencil is connected to Paper.
-If you find Paper mistakenly smudging switching to Nothing mode is a great way to prevent that.
+If you find Paper mistakenly smudging as you draw, switching to Nothing is a great way to prevent that.
 </div>

-For even more information on how to setup your Pencil, change tips, or maintenance like updating the firmware I suggest you check our [FiftyThree's Support pages](http://support.fiftythree.com/customer/portal/topics/589142-pencil/articles).
-It's where I learned about this little fix after I noticed some erratic behavior in the app.
+For even more information on how to setup or troubleshoot Pencil, change tips, and performing maintenance like updating the firmware, check out [FiftyThree's Support pages](http://support.fiftythree.com/customer/portal/topics/589142-pencil/articles).
+It's where I first learned about this little fix:

 > If you have Multitasking Gestures or Accessibility Zoom enabled, this will prevent Pencil from operating effectively.
 Turn off Multitasking Gestures in your iPad Settings, under **General**.
 Turn off **Accessibility Zoom** under *General / Accessibility*.
 > <p><cite><a href="http://support.fiftythree.com/">support.fiftythree.com</a></cite></p>

 ## Surface Pressure, what's that?

-When Pencil is connected to Paper it gains enhanced control and expressiveness over the tools and with a feature FiftyThree calls **Surface Pressure**.
-Stroke sizes are directly related to how much or how little of the tip's surface touches the screen.
-This applies to both the drawing end and eraser.
+When Pencil is connected to Paper it gains enhanced control and expressiveness over the tools with a feature FiftyThree calls **Surface Pressure**.
+Stroke sizes become directly related to how much or how little either of Pencil's tips touch the screen.

-Here's a cheat sheet I made showing how each of the tools respond to Surface Pressure.
+Curious on the range you can achieve with Surface Pressure enhanced tools?

 <figure>
   <a href="{{ site.url }}/images/pencil-surface-pressure-cheat-sheet.jpg"><img src="{{ site.url }}/images/pencil-surface-pressure-cheat-sheet-900.jpg" alt="Surface Pressure cheat sheet"></a>
-  <figcaption>Marks made with and without zooming in to show the range of Surface Pressure enhanced tools.
-In most cases all of the tools can now make marks thinner/wider than possible without a connected Pencil stylus.</figcaption>
+  <figcaption>Marks made with each tool: using just the tip, the side of the tip, the tip while zoomed in, and finally the side of the tip while zoomed in.</figcaption>
 </figure>

-If you ask me, the marriage of hardware and software that makes up Surface Pressure is Pencil's killer feature.
+If you ask me, the marriage of hardware and software that makes Surface Pressure work is Pencil's killer feature.
 It has completely transformed how I interact with Paper on my iPad by allowing me to be more free and loose.
 What does that mean exactly?
 Well let me show you...

-### Pencil's design invites you to hold it differently
+### By design Pencil's invites you to hold it differently

 <figure>
   <img src="http://placehold.it/640x480" alt="video showing alternate ways to hold Pencil">
-  <figcaption>Surface Pressure let's you hold in alternate ways.</figcaption>
+  <figcaption>To get the most out of Surface Pressure you'll want to practice holding it with different grips.</figcaption>
 </figure>

-I like to hold Pencil as if it's a piece of charcoal and utilize it's long edge when sketching.
-Not only does this change the quality of pencil strokes (I'll get to that in a minute), but it also causes you to use your entire arm instead of your wrist.
+I like to hold Pencil as if it's a piece of charcoal and utilize it's long edge when quickly sketching.
+Not only does this change the characteristics of pencil strokes (I'll get to that in a minute), but it also encourages you to use your entire arm instead of just the wrist.

-Sketching in this way is not only more fun but practicable.
-By using your entire arm you'll find that:
+Sketching in this way is not only more fun serves a practical reason as well.
+By moving your entire arm you'll find that:

-  1. Drawing straight lines and ovals is much easier.
+  1. Drawing straight lines and ovals becomes much easier.
   2. You can create sensitive lines[^sensitive-lines] at will.
   3. Your drawings will have more movement and energy to them.
-  4. It is quicker to fill in a large area.
+  4. It becomes quicker to fill in large areas of space.

-[^sensitive-lines]: The shifting quality of weight, value, and texture of a line as related to a light source, spatial position, and weight or grounding of an object.
+[^sensitive-lines]: The shifting quality of *weight*, *value*, and *texture* of a line as related to a light source, spatial position, and mass of an object.

 ### A new tool for shading